 With an atmosphere and beauty unique in the Canary Islands, Lanzarote is a popular spot with tourists who not only get to bask in the everlasting sun, but also get to experience the splendour of the volcanic landscape.
+Here’s 31 facts you may not know about the island’s volcanoes!

 - Lanzarote is sometimes referred to as the Island of the 1,000 volcanoes.